iDEP-SDSU/idep/readme.md

 As a younger sister, [ShinyGO](http://ge-lab.org/go/) focuses on the enrichment analysis of gene lists.
 The same database is used.
 They live in the same GitHub repository.
 ShinyGO is published [here](https://doi.org/10.1093/bioinformatics/btz931).

+## No Warranty
+iDEP and ShinyGO are both under active development, and have not been fully tested.
+With the help of many users, we are constantly fixing bugs/errors in both source code and sometimes database.
+We recommend that you confirm your findings using other tools before publishing or further studies.

 ## Local installation
 Local installation of this software is possible through steps below.
 But it is not supported or updated freqently.
 Local install is for non-profit organizations only.
 For-profit businesses please contact us.

-iDEP and ShinyGO are both under active development, thanks to a grant from NHGRI.
-They have not been fully tested.
-So we are constantly fixing bugs/errors in both source code and sometime database.
-If you install locally, please make sure to check for updates regularily here and download the latest versions of both the source code and database.
+If you install locally, please check for updates regularily here and download the latest versions of both the source code and database.
 For most users, we recommend to visit our website.

 ## To run iDEP and ShinyGO on your local machine (Windows, MacOS, Linux):
 Requirements: